The Lost Bands of Leeds

-I first heard the term from a certain Ms. Courtney Love in the legendary Leeds gig-toilet that was The Duchess of York.
+I first heard time I heard the term it was from Courtney Love in the legendary Leeds gig-toilet that was The Duchess of York.

-A pre-Kurt Hole were touring their rusty knife of a debut album and Ms. Love, so spiky, dangerous and resplendent back then in her L.A. dirt and glamour, sneered this from the stage: “So Leeds is Goth City, right?”
+A pre-Kurt Hole were touring their rusty knife of a debut album and Ms. Love, so spiky and dangerous back then with her L.A. dirt and glamour, sneered it from the stage: “So Leeds is Goth City, right?”

 Oh, those cruel barbs!
 Could it be true?
 What about those Leeds bands I’d grown up with?
 The clipped funk of Gang of Four, the northern guitar poetry of The Wedding Present, the ethereal beauty of Pale Saints?
 Was Leeds really known on the World Map of Music as Goth City?
 Oh, The Horrors!

-Good Goth (The Cure, Siouxsie and the Banshees, Killing Joke, The Birthday Party, Dead Can Dance) outweighed the bad (Rosetta Stone, Love and Rockets, Gene Loves Jezebel, the preposterous Christian Death) and the scene had found its home right here, amid the northern grime and clutter of a pre-Harvey Nics Leeds.
+Good Goth (The Cure, Siouxsie, Killing Joke, The Birthday Party, Dead Can Dance) outweighed the bad (Rosetta Stone, Love and Rockets, Gene Loves Jezebel, the preposterous Christian Death) and the scene had found its home right here, amid the northern grime and clutter of a pre-Harvey Nics Leeds.
 Celebration!

 Course, Leeds now possesses one of the best music scenes in the country – but it wasn’t always thus.
 We’ve scoured the archives, the vaults of Crash Records, the deepest recesses of our dusty vinyl collections and rediscovered the best Leeds bands – oh, and of course, you could never call Gang of Four lost exactly, but please forgive us our literary license – we just like the way it sounds.

 It’s Not All Goth – the best lost bands of Leeds